IRLPlus/Rock5BFanControl/README.md

 ## Installation & Usage

-Ensure that `curl` is installed on your system.
-If it isn't already installed, run:
+Ensure that `curl` is installed on your system in order to run:

 ```bash
 sudo apt update